 I closed my eyes.
 Tiny snowflakes drifted onto my face.
 I tried to register a sound but there were none.
 Just silence.
 My body felt weightless, like I was hovering in mid-air, yet I knew I wasn’t.
 It was a strangely soothing feeling as I felt my muscles quite literally unwind, from my fingers right down to my toes.
-The sensation of total relaxation surprised me, considering where I was at that very moment: strapped into a thick rubber survival suit and floating in a hole carved out of a frozen lake, 150km north of the Arctic Circle in Finnish Lapland!
+The sensation of total relaxation surprised me, considering where I was at that very moment: strapped into a thick rubber survival suit and floating in a hole carved out of a frozen lake, 150km north of the Arctic Circle!
+I was ice-floating in Lapland!

 Ice-floating is one of many winter activities in Finnish Lapland.
-In Ylläs (pronounced as ‘Ool-las’), the premier winter sports destination in Finland, you can embark on all sorts of activities including snowshoe hikes, husky-sledding, reindeer and snowmobile safaris.
+In Ylläs (pronounced as ‘Ool-las’), the premier winter sports destination in Finland, you can embark on all sorts of activities including snowshoe hikes, a husky safari, reindeer and snowmobile safaris.
 When I heard about the ice-floating experience in a nearby lake, I didn’t have to think twice!

 On our way to the lake, we passed a smoke sauna (a traditional Lappish experience) before being led into a cute house where I was hoisted, fully-clothed, into a thick survival suit.
 These suits were designed for Arctic expeditions but here in Ylläs, they have a more relaxing purpose: to keep you warm and afloat in the icy water of the frozen Lake Ylläsjärvi.
 I had a look at myself in the mirror and burst out laughing – I looked like a Teletubby in that bulky suit!